JetBrains/intellij-sdk-docs/topics/ui/controls/progress_text.md

 A process name remains unchanged while the process runs.

-Do not animate the ellipsis, it attracts too much attention.
+Do not animate the ellipsis, as it attracts too much attention.
 The progressive verb form, the text position and the style are enough to understand that this is an action in progress.

 ### Details